 As with any device, Grid presets can be loaded and immediately auditioned.
-Factory content will always have remote control mappings for adjusting the sound, and Poly Grid patches (generally) respond to notes, FX Grid patches (usually) respond to incoming audio, etc. So at minimum, The Grid provides additional sources of sound content.
+Factory content will always have remote control mappings for adjusting the sound, and Poly Grid patches (generally) respond to notes, FX Grid patches (usually) respond to incoming audio, and Note Grid patches present a mixed bag of some note processors, some note generators, etc. etc. So at minimum, The Grid provides additional sources of sound content.